ciberdiego123/gama-plugin/README.md

 ## OpenMole

 Gama-plugin need some [OpenMole](http://openmole.org) packages to work.
-We use the latest release version 6.1
+We use the latest release version dev

 You could clone the dev version here `git clone https://github.com/openmole/openmole.git`